gtfactslab/CrazySim/README.md

 pip3 install rowan transforms3d
 sudo apt install ros-humble-tf-transformations
 ```

-If you want to run the MPC code then you will need the following:
+If you want to run the MPC code then you will need Acados.
 Acados can be installed by following their [documentation](https://docs.acados.org/installation/index.html).

 Then build the ROS 2 workspace.
 ```bash